Sitting with Trees: A Green Love Letter to Black Elder Women

 Sitting with trees - a love letter to black women webinar.

-Four years ago, Photosynthesis: A Green Love Letter to Black Women was shortlisted in this space — a poetic offering honoring Black women as life-givers, memory-keepers, and sources of quiet strength.
-Nearly two years ago, that poem evolved into a formal research study: Sitting with Trees: An Eco-Autoethnographic Research Study about Optimal Aging and Black Womanhood.
+Four years ago, Photosynthesis: A Green Love Letter to Black Women was shortlisted in this space — a poetic offering honouring Black women as life-givers, memory-keepers, and sources of quiet strength.
+Nearly two years ago, that poem evolved into a formal research study: Sitting with Trees: An Eco-Autoethnographic Research Study about Optimal Ageing and Black Womanhood.

 Today, these threads return in conversation.

-Blending poetry, eco-autoethnographic inquiry, and oral history, this gathering centers Black elder women not as subjects of study, but as living archives.
-It honors aging as deepening - as rootedness, as photosynthesis, as a sustained relationship with light.
+Blending poetry, eco-autoethnographic inquiry, and oral history, this gathering centres Black elder women not as subjects of study, but as living archives.
+It honours ageing as deepening - as rootedness, as photosynthesis, as a sustained relationship with light.

 This webinar will also be screened at Art Hub Studios site, join us for tea/coffee and watch live: Art Hub Studios, Stanley Street, Deptford, SE8 4BL